 When I first saw this little thing, I wanted to laugh; this dinky chain saw was supposed to actually work?
 There’s no way I could see this chainsaw sitting next to my best cordless drill in my tool shed.
 I’d have thought you’d better off reading our Homelite 18″ gas chain saw review instead.
 I had used gas chain saws before, and I had used electric chain saws – both to varying results – but a battery operated one?
 Never.
 Now, I have had my mind changed about the usefulness of battery powered tools lately – from the hedge trimmers to the string trimmer I found that they were adequate replacements and a good alternative if you wanted to “go green”.
 Would this chain saw further blow my mind on how well battery powered tools worked?
 If you need to upgrade all your outdoor equipment, take a look at our Mantis 9″ Electric Tiller/Cultivator review too.
-If you’re looking to upgrade your bathroom, you should also read our review of Dyson’s Airblade tap for your sinks.
+If you’re also looking to upgrade your bathroom, read our review of Dyson’s Airblade tap for your sinks.
 You can also check our post on the best tools you can buy today!

 While it was a useful little machine, you have to realize what it’s made for and understand that it does have some limitations.
 This isn’t some 18-inch gas powered beast (review incoming on that) – this chain saw with it’s 10-inch blade is definitely made for light jobs.
 For an even lighter job, you may want to take a look at our RYOBI 24V Trimmer review too.
 In order to test it, I went to my parent’s house where a number of small trees had fallen over in their back yard, and were threatening to cause a dam in their drainage ditch.
 The biggest one there was only about seven inched in diameter, so what better way to see how it held up.
 If you’re going to be using these chainsaw on some of the taller trees in your yard, our review of the transforming chair that turns into a stepstool might also be useful.